nmqanh/geekpress/README.md

 * Add `force_ssl` option in config so you can force always redirect to ssl or not.
 * Add `force_accurate_host` option in config so you can force to redirect to the host in config.
 * Add `blog_favicon` option in config so you can config favicon for your blog.
+* Add `nav_links` option in config so you can config navigation links on top of the blog.

 ## Installation for development